 q) CIL NTPC Urja Private Limited (CNUPL)

-CIL NTPC Urja Private Limited was formed as a joint venture Company between NTPC Ltd. and Coal India Limited (CIL) on April 27, 2010.
+CIL NTPC Urja Private Limited was formed as a joint venture Company between NTPC Ltd. and Coal India Limited (CIL) on

 This Company has been formed with the aim of undertaking the development, operation & maintenance of coal blocks at Brahmini and Chichro Patsimal in Jharkhand and integrated coal based power plants.

-The authorized capital of the company is Rs.
-10.00 crore and as on 31.03.2013, paid up capital is Rs.
+As on 31.03.2014, paid up capital is Rs.
 0.05 crore of which NTPC shareholding is 50%.
-NTPC's share capital pending allotment as on 31-03-2013 is Rs.
-0.05 crore
+NTPC's share application money pending allotment as on 31.03.2014 is Rs.
+0.05 crore.

 r) Anushakti Vidhyut Nigam Limited (ASHVINI)

-As on 31.03.2013, Company has a paid up capital of Rs.
+As on 31.03.2014, Company has a paid up capital of Rs.
 0.10 crore and NTPC has released Rs.
 0.05 crore as initial equity contribution.

 s) Trincomalee Power Company Limited

-A Joint Venture Company between your Company and Ceylon Electricity Board, Sri Lanka (CEB) was incorporated in Sri Lanka on September 26, 2011 under the name 'Trincomalee Power Company Limited'.
+A Joint Venture Company between your Company and Ceylon Electricity Board, Sri Lanka (CEB) was incorporated in Sri Lanka on 26.09.2011 under the name 'Trincomalee Power Company Limited'.
 Both NTPC and CEB hold 50% each of the equity share capital of the Company.
 The joint venture Company has been formed to set up a 2X250MW coal based power project in Trincomalee region in Sri Lanka.

 The authorised share capital and paid-up capital of the Company is Sri Lankan Rupees 300 million, subscribed equally by NTPC Limited and CEB.
 NTPC's contribution in paid up share capital in INR is Rs.6.72 crore.

 t) Pan-Asian Renewables Private Limited

-The authorised share capital of the Company as at 31st March 2013 is Rs.
-6.50 crore and paid up share capital is Rs.
-1.00 crore.
+As on 31.03.2014, the paid up share capital of the Company is Rs.
+3.00 crore.
 NTPC's contribution in paid-up share capital is Rs.
-0.50 crore.
+1.50 crore.

 u) Bangladesh-India Friendship Power Company Pvt.
-Limited (BIFPCL)

-A Joint Venture Company between NTPC and Bangladesh Power Development Board, Bangladesh (BPDB) was incorporated in Dhaka on October 31, 2012 under the name 'Bangladesh India Friendship Power Company (Pvt.)
+A Joint Venture Company between NTPC and Bangladesh Power Development Board, Bangladesh (BPDB) was incorporated in Dhaka on 31.10.2012 under the name 'Bangladesh-India Friendship Power Company (Pvt.)
 Limited'.
 Both NTPC and BPDB will hold 50% each of the equity share capital of the Company.
-The Joint Venture Company has been formed to develop and operate coal based power projects) in Bangladesh.
+The Joint Venture Company has been formed to develop and operate coal based power project(s) in Bangladesh.

-Statements in the Management Discussion and Analysis and in the Directors' Report, describing the Company's objectives, projections and estimates, contain words or phrases such as "will", "aim", "believe", "expect", "intend", "estimate", "plan", "objective", "contemplate", "project" and similar exbrssions or variations of such exbrssions, are "forward-looking" and progressive with in the meaning of applicable laws and regulations.
+Statements in the Management Discussion and Analysis and in the Directors' Report, describing the Company's objectives, projections and estimates, contain words or phrases such as "will", "aim", "believe", "expect", "intend", "estimate", "plan", "objective", "contemplate", "project" and similar exbrssions or variations of such exbrssions, are "forward-looking" and progressive within the meaning of applicable laws and regulations.
 Actual results may vary materially from those exbrssed or implied by the forward looking statements due to risks or uncertainties associated therewith depending upon economic conditions, government policies and other incidental factors.
 Readers are cautioned not to place undue reliance on these forward-looking statements.